Internet-of-People/iop-message-protocol/TESTS.md

 The tests connects to the node and sends no message.
 This should be detected as an inactive connection by the node after a while.

 ###### Step 1:
 The test creates a TLS connection to the clNonCustomer port of the node and waits 180 seconds.
+Then it sends *PingRequest*:

+  * `Message.id := 1`
+  * `SingleRequest.version := [1,0,0]`
+  * `PingRequest.payload = "test"`

 ##### Acceptance Criteria

 ###### Step 1:

-Node disconnects the test before the wait finishes.
+Node disconnects the test before it sends the message and the test will thus not be able to send the message.